Communism in Vietnam: Post Vietnam War

 Vietnam's third Constitution, based on that of the USSR, was written in 1980.
-The Communist Party was stated by the Constitution to be the only party to represent the people and to lead the country, according to Marxist–Leninist ideals.
+Wherein the Communist Party was stated to be the only representative vanguard of the workers and peasants and to lead the nation.

+Party General Secretary Tô Lâm and U.S. President Joe Biden in their 2024 bilateral meeting.

-In 1980, cosmonaut Phạm Tuân became the first Vietnamese person and the first Asian to go into space, traveling on the Soviet Soyuz 37 to service the Salyut 6 space station.
-During the early 1980s, a number of overseas Vietnamese organisations were created with the aim of overthrowing the newly unified government through armed struggle once peaceful protesting was no longer a viable option.
-Most groups attempted to infiltrate Vietnam, but they were eventually suppressed by the security apparatus and the armed forces.
-Most notable were the organisations led by Hoàng Cơ Minh from the US, Võ Đại Tôn from Australia, and Lê Quốc Túy from France.
+In 1980, cosmonaut Phạm Tuân became the first Vietnamese and the first Asian to go into space, traveling on the Soviet Soyuz 37 to service the Salyut 6 space station.

+During the early 1980s, a number of overseas Vietnamese organisations were created with the aim of overthrowing the newly unified government through armed struggle.
+Most groups attempted to infiltrate Vietnam, but they were eventually rooted out by the security apparatus and the armed forces.

+Most notable were the organisations led by Hoàng Cơ Minh from the U.S, Võ Đại Tôn from Australia, and Lê Quốc Túy from France.
 Hoàng Cơ Minh was killed during an ambush in Laos.
 Võ Đại Tôn was captured and imprisoned until his release in December 1991.
 Lê Quốc Túy stayed in France so he could undergo kidney treatment while his allies were arrested and executed in Vietnam.

-These organisations gained massive funding from US-aligned interest groups as from their eyes, transitioning modern-day Vietnam into a Liberal democracy would be a superior economic and social alternative and would improve the lifestyle of many of those living under the current socialist system (which utilises many capitalist-style marketing techniques), whereas Pro-Socialists in Vietnam may see this as an act of reopening unhealed wounds.
-Additionally, a drastic shift in governance ideology would produce a change too vast for the Vietnamese to cope with, as evident with how Russia suffered immense drops in economic and social conditions when USSR dissolved in 1991 due to Shock therapy.
-In the following decades of the dissolution of the USSR, only five or six of the post-communist states are on a path to joining the wealthy capitalist West while most fell behind, some to such an extent that it will take over fifty years to catch up to where they were before the fall of the Soviet Bloc, justifying that Vietnam did not need to transition to Liberal democracy anytime soon.
+These organizations gained massive funding from US intelligence as from their perspective, transitioning modern-day Vietnam into western-aligned capitalist nation would better suited to global American interest.
+However, a drastic shift in state ideology would produce a change too devastating for Vietnamese to cope with, as evident with how Russia suffered immense drops in economic and social conditions when the USSR dissolved in 1991 due to Shock therapy.
+In the following decades after the dissolution, only five or six of the post-socialist states are on a path to joining the wealthy capitalist West while most fell behind, some to such an extent that it will take over fifty years to catch up to where they were before the fall of the Soviet Bloc, justifying that Vietnam does not need to transition to a liberal democracy.